Sourendro—Soumyojit

-Early life & early career
+Early life and early career

 Soumyojit Das was born on 21 September 1983 in Barrackpore, West Bengal, India.
 He attended Modern School, Barrackpore.
-Later, he moved to Kolkata and completed his schooling at St. Paul’s Mission School, Sealdah, followed by his graduation in English at St. Xavier's College, Kolkata.
+Later, he moved to Kolkata and completed his schooling at St. Paul's Mission School, Sealdah, followed by his graduation in English at St. Xavier's College, Kolkata.

 Das took music lessons at a young age and was called "Little Lata Mangeshkar" in school due to his admiration for the famed Indian Playback singer.
 He began formal instruction under Indian classical music legend Pandit Ajoy Chakrabarty in 1996 and continues to do so.
 Lata Mangeshkar inspires his singing style, and he uses many of her techniques.

-Sourendro Mullick was born in Kolkata on 14 December 1983.
-He went to the Jewish Boys School and then graduated from St. Xavier's College, Kolkata.
-His grandfather, Sri Mrigendro Mullick, taught him how to play the piano.
+Sourendro Mullick was born in Kolkata on 14 December 1983 to the erstwhile aristocratic Marble Palace family belonging to the Mullicks.
+He went to the Jewish Boys School and graduated from St. Xavier's College, Kolkata.
+His grandfather Mrigendro Mullick, taught him how to play the piano.
 His grandpa was also a famous national-level billiards player.
 Later, he learned music from V. Balsara, who was a famous musician and music director known for bringing Indian classical music into piano playing.
 Ustad Vilayat Khan taught Mullick more about Indian classical music.
 After meeting for the first time at St. Xavier's College in 2002, the duo began making songs together.